The Art of Musicking – Interacting With MusicGuitarSpotting

 Now, many of us are here because we love guitars and rock music.
 But if you love any kind of music, why not try interacting with it in a more visceral way?

 Every guitarist, even the most skilled players in the world, was once a beginner.
-You don’t want to let more years go by, then regret down the road that you didn’t try it sooner.
+You don’t want to let more years pass you by, then down the road regret the fact that you didn’t try it sooner.

 Because the good news is you’re already a musician!